AlexCr4ckPentest/FileCryptor/README.md

 # FileCryptor

 The simple file encryptor and decryptor

-Based on logical XOR operation
+based on logical XOR operation